Erotemic/vimtk/README.rst

   noremap gi :call vimtk#open_path_at_cursor("split")<CR>

+Obviously you can modify the exact key bindings however you would like.

 Here is what some of these functions do:

 - ``vimtk#execute_text_in_terminal`` - copies the current word, line, or visual selection and executes it in your most recently used terminal (perhaps